kevholditch/terraform-provider-kong/README.md

 }
 ```

-  * `name` is a hostname like name that can be referenced in the upstream_url field of a service.
+  * `name` is a hostname, which must be equal to the host of a Service.
   * `slots` is the number of slots in the load balancer algorithm (10-65536, defaults to 10000).
   * `hash_on` is a hashing input type: `none `(resulting in a weighted-round-robin scheme with no hashing), `consumer`, `ip`, `header`, or `cookie`.
 Defaults to `none`.
   * `hash_fallback` is a hashing input type if the primary `hash_on` does not return a hash (eg. header is missing, or no consumer identified).
 One of: `none`, `consumer`, `ip`, `header`, or `cookie`.
 Not available if `hash_on` is set to `cookie`.
 Defaults to `none`.